 - Phone pitching is waning, as are the actual phones.
 With media companies removing direct lines from their editorial staffs, we’ll need to capture their attention in other ways.
 Strong, short and creatively crafted pitches as well as human contact must be at the top of your list.

 - There are more of us than them.
 Imagine receiving 250+ vendor emails a day.
 It’s harder to break through, but social media has become a gateway for discussion.
+With less time and fewer characters, you can generate value by meaningfully interacting with journalists on social.

 - Events have lost their luster.
 Reporters can tell when you’re hosting an event for the sake of it.
 Today, they wonder, “what’s in it for me?”
 If you’re asking them to take a night off, plan something uncommon, and don’t expect immediate results.
 Attendance doesn’t guarantee coverage anymore.